myelnet/js-dcdn/docs/_docs/pop/getting-started.md

 Once installed, the pop CLI will be available in your path.
 You can run `pop -h` to print the available commands.

-A Myel point of presence is a long running process that operates in the background and takes as little ressources as possible.
+A Myel point of presence is a long running process that operates in the background.
 To start the daemon run:

 ```bash
 $ pop start
 ```

-You will then be guided through the interactive setup flow.
+For help on the possible flags to set when starting a pop, run `pop start -h`.